OctopusDeploy/docs/docs/deployment-examples/azure-deployments/service-fabric/index.md

 ---
-title: Continuous Integration for Service Fabric
+title: Continuous integration for Service Fabric
 description: Learn how Octopus Deploy fits into a Continuous Deployment pipeline for you Service Fabric applications.
 position: 2
 ---